 Carousels are a collection of images, set up in swipe format.
 These are best implemented to allow users to browse your catalog or see why your business is the best choice.

-A newer introduction by the social media giant, Collection ads make it easier for people to learn more about and purchase products and services while being immersed.
+Collection ads make it easier for people to learn more about and purchase products and services while being immersed.

 This format features a cover image or video followed by three product images.
 When a user clicks an image, they’ll be transported to an Instant Experience — a full-screen promo section that opens to show more and nurture engagement.
 This feature can only be accessed on mobile devices, and is best used for businesses that wish to promote further to their audience in the convenience of the Facebook app..